How to Use a VBA Code in Excel to Click OK on MsgBox

 End Select

-• Displays a pop-up message box with a warning message and an OK button, and then waits for the user to click the button or time set seconds to pass.
+• It displays a pop-up message box with a warning message and an OK button and then waits for the user to click the button or for the set number of seconds to pass.
 The Select Case statement examines the PopUp method’s return value and does nothing if the user clicks the OK button or if PopUp times out.

 End If